drexjj/sBITX-toolbox64/README.md

 accurate time source.
 Useful for off-network communications and data modes.

 **Please note that this version of sBITX-toolbox is currently compiled as a 64bit application AND WILL NOT WORK ON THE DEFAULT sBitx as shipped from the manufacturer.
-We offer a 32bit version for the orignal as-shipped version [https://github.com/drexjj/sBITX-toolbox](https://github.com/drexjj/sBITX-toolbox).**
+We offer a 32bit version for the original as-shipped version [https://github.com/drexjj/sBITX-toolbox](https://github.com/drexjj/sBITX-toolbox).**

 -----